Maximilian I, Holy Roman Emperor: Jewish and Romani policies

 Jewish policy under Maximilian fluctuated greatly, usually influenced by financial considerations and the emperor's vacillating attitude when facing opposing views.
 In 1496, Maximilian issued a decree which expelled all Jews from Styria and Wiener Neustadt.
 Between 1494 and 1510, he authorized thirteen expulsions of Jews in return for fiscal compensations from local government.

 After 1510, this happened only once, and he showed resistance in a campaign to expel Jews from Regensburg.
 David Price comments that during the first seventeen years of his reign, he was a great threat to the Jews, but after 1510, even if his attitude was still exploitative, his policy gradually changed.
 A factor that probably played a role in the change was Maximilian's success in expanding imperial taxing over German Jewry, at this point, he likely considered the possibility of generating taxes from stable Jewish communities, instead of temporary compensations from local jurisdictions.
 Noflatscher and Péterfi note that Maximilian had a deep dislike for Jews since childhood, the reason of which is unknown, since both of his parents greatly favoured the Jews.

-In 1509, relying on the influence of Kunigunde, Maximilian's pious sister and the Cologne Dominicans, the anti-Jewish agitator Johannes Pfefferkorn was authorized by Maximilian to confiscate all offending Jewish books, except the Bible.
-The confiscations happened in Frankfurt, Bingen, Mainz and other German cities.
-Responding to the order, the archbishop of Mainz, the city council of Frankfurt and various German princes tried to intervene in defense of the Jews.
+In 1509, relying on the influence of Kunigunde, Maximilian's pious sister and the Cologne Dominicans, the anti-Jewish agitator Johannes Pfefferkorn was authorised by Maximilian to confiscate all offending Jewish books, except the Bible.
+The confiscations happened in Frankfurt, Bingen, Mainz, and other German cities.
+Responding to the order, the archbishop of Mainz, the city council of Frankfurt and various German princes tried to intervene in defence of the Jews.
 Maximilian consequently ordered the confiscated books to be returned.
-On 23 May 1510 though, influenced by a supposed "host desecration" and blood libel in Brandenburg, as well as pressure from Kunigunde, he ordered the creation of an investigating commission and asked for expert opinions from German universities and scholars.
-The prominent humanist Johann Reuchlin argued strongly in defense of the Jewish books, especially the Talmud.
+On 23 May 1510, though, influenced by a supposed "host desecration" and blood libel in Brandenburg, as well as pressure from Kunigunde, he ordered the creation of an investigating commission and asked for expert opinions from German universities and scholars.
+The prominent humanist Johann Reuchlin argued strongly in defence of the Jewish books, especially the Talmud.
 Reuchlin's arguments seemed to leave an impression on the emperor, who gradually developed an intellectual interest in the Talmud and other Jewish books.
-Maximilian later urged the Hebraist Petrus Galatinus to defend Reuchlin's position.
-Galatinus dedicated his work De Arcanis Catholicae Veritatis, which provided 'a literary "threshold" where Jews and gentiles might meet', to the emperor.
+Maximilian later urged the Hebraist Pietro Colonna Galatino to defend Reuchlin's position.
+Galatino dedicated his work De Arcanis Catholicae Veritatis, which provided "a literary threshold where Jews and Gentiles might meet", to the emperor.